SchillingLabProteomics/ProteoBoostR/README.md

      - The trained model (RDS)

 3. **Model Testing Tab**
-   - **Model Selection:**
-     Optionally upload a pretrained model (disabled if a model was trained in-session).
    - **Evaluate Model:**
-     When you click "Evaluate on Test Data," the app calculates predictions, evaluation metrics, confusion matrix, and ROC curve.
+     When you click "Evaluate", model performance is evaluated in the testing set and shows the ranked predictions, and displays evaluation metrics, confusion matrix, and ROC curve.
    - **Outputs Saved Automatically:**
      - The transposed merged (annotated) testing matrix (TSV)
      - Predicted probabilities (TSV)
      - Evaluation results (TSV)
      - Confusion matrix (TSV)
      - ROC curve (PNG)

+4. **Model Application Tab**
-     - Application log (LOG)
+   - **Upload:**

-4. **Performance Visualization & Log Tabs**
+     Provide a new protein matrix and optionally an annotation file.
+   - **Model & Threshold:**
+     Use the model trained in the session or upload a saved `.rds` model, and provide an evaluation TSV to seed the base threshold.
-   - **Performance Visualization:**
+   - **Outputs & Visualization:**
-     View the ROC curve.
+     - Without labels: ranked prediction scores and prediction table.
+     - With labels: ranked prediction scores abd prediction table, confusion matrix, ROC curve, and metrics.
+     All outputs are saved in the chosen output directory.

+5. **Log Tab**
    - **Log:**
-     See detailed processing and error messages.
+     See detailed processing messages.

 ## Quick Start (Defaults)
 1. Upload your annotation and protein matrix files.
 2. Set the annotation column and class labels.
 3. (Optionally) Provide a protein subset.
-4. Specify your output directory.
+4. Specify your output directory (folder name only in Docker).
+5. Set the random seed (optional) and the train/test split.
-5. Click **"Start Training"** to process data and train the model.
+6. Click **"Start Training"** to process data and train the model.
-6. Go to **"Model Testing"** to evaluate the model and automatically save all test outputs.
+7. Go to **"Model Testing"** to evaluate the model.
+Review the ranked prediction table, metrics, confusion matrix, and ROC curve.
-7. Review the ROC curve in **"Performance Visualization"** and check logs in **"Log"**.
+8. Use **"Model Application"** to apply your model to independent datasets (with or without labels).